Full picture step by step tutorial on how to make a Geometric Monogram Letter using paper triangles and Mod Podge. An easy DIY craft tutorial idea.

 Whew!
 That was a lot of cutting!
 The next step was prepping my wood letters.
 I used spray paint along the sides of the letters.

 They are already starting to look awesome!
 Here they are with the paint on the edges.
 I might have gotten it all over my hands too, but that I the price you pay when you are crafting.

-While I was mapping this out in my mind I decided to craw a line across the center that I could use as my guide.
+While I was mapping this out in my mind I decided to draw a line across the center that I could use as my guide.

-To apply the the triangles I simply used Mod Podge.
-With a foam brush I applied a thin layer and then stuck the triangles on.
+To apply the triangles I simply used Mod Podge.
+With a foam brush, apply a thin layer and then stick the triangles on.
 You don’t want to use too much because the paper will wrinkle before it is even dry.
 Also only apply Mod Podge to a small area at a time.
-Otherwise it will dry before you get to it.
+Otherwise, it will dry before you get to it.

 I found the easiest way was to go row by row.